 Mike Colucci: Mandolin

-Mike started playing the mandolin a few years ago after playing guitar in a variety of bands since high school.
+Mike started playing the mandolin seven years ago after playing guitar in a variety of bands since high school.
 Mike graduated from the Crane School of Music with a degree in Music Education and currently teaches music in the Hudson Valley when not playing with Tilly Foster.
-Influenced by jam bands such as Phish, Grateful Dead and the Allman Brothers as well as a myriad of jazz musicians and modern bluegrass/Americana bands like Greensky Bluegrass, Infamous Stringdusters and Yonder Mountain String Band, Mike has melded traditional bluegrass with ingredients from these various styles.
+Influenced by jam bands such as Phish, Grateful Dead and the Allman Brothers, a myriad of jazz musicians and modern bluegrass/Americana bands like Greensky Bluegrass, Infamous Stringdusters and Yonder Mountain String Band, Mike has melded traditional bluegrass with ingredients from these various styles.

-After hearing gospel bluegrass at a religious retreat, Bryan decided to put his musical abilities towards playing the banjo.
-His musical influences when writing songs are based on a wide variety of artists such as Tom Waits, Del McCoury, Johnny Cash and the Grateful Dead.
-Bryan currently studies banjo with innovator and Bluegrass Legend Bill Keith, a former band mate of Bill Monroe’s.
+After hearing gospel bluegrass at a religious retreat several years ago, Bryan decided to put his musical abilities towards playing the banjo.
+His musical influences when writing songs are based on a wide variety of artists such as Tom Waits, Del McCoury, Johnny Cash and and Greensky Bluegrass.
+Bryan studied banjo with innovator and Bluegrass Legend Bill Keith, a former band mate of Bill Monroe’s.
 Bryan also graduated from the Crane School School of Music and currently teaches music in the Hudson Valley.

 Tim Fogarty has been playing guitar since the age of 12.
 His earliest inspirations were the Beatles, Cream and Led Zeppelin and eventually would grow to love Punk.
 As a music minor at New Paltz, he began listening to and being influenced by Singer/Songwriters such as Bob Dylan, Neil Young and Lucinda Williams and even Uncle Tupelo.
 He recently caught the bug for traditional and progressive bluegrass and has based much of his current playing style on Tony Rice, the Infamous String Dusters and Greensky Bluegrass.